ML Methods

 Two-layer network for XOR

-The XOR function is not linearly separable.
-A two-layer network with 2 hidden neurons can learn it exactly:
+The XOR function on is not linearly separable.
+A two-layer ReLU network with 2 hidden neurons realizes it exactly (Goodfellow, Bengio, Courville 2016, §6.1):

 - Hidden layer: ,